MultiplEYE-COST/wg1-experiment-implementation/README.md

 ## Upload the data
 After you have run a MultiplEYE session, no matter if pilot or real experiment, please make sure to:
 1. Always save the entire `data` folder in a safe location locally as you do for other data collections.
+You are responsible for keeping your data safe!!
 2. Upload the participant/session folder to the MultiplEYE server.
 When you preregistered, you should have received a folder where to upload the data.
 Add the participant/session folder to the eye-tracking-sessions folder.
-Also add the session documentation file to the documentation folder in your respective folder. **Please consult Section 14 of the guidelines for more information on how to upload the data.**
+Also add the session documentation file to the documentation folder in your respective folder. **Please consult Section 14 of the MultiplEYE data collection guidelines for more information on how to upload the data.**
-3. Whenever you collect data from a new participant, please upload the entire `data` folder to the server, replacing the old one.